Professional skills in a resume: examples of skills and knowledge. Examples of professional skills and abilities in a resume

 • Over time, and taking into account your capabilities, expand the range of tasks you solve.

-• Apply in the workplace new methods and ideas for you, obtained during training, self-study, feedback, learning from the experience of others and during participation in development projects.
+• Apply in the workplace methods and ideas that are new to you, acquired through training, self-study, feedback, learning from the experience of others and during participation in development projects.
 Do this regularly.

-• Try each new idea at least three times - this will allow you not to abandon a useful idea ahead of time.
+• Try each new idea at least three times - this will prevent you from abandoning a useful idea ahead of time.

 • Choose the safest situations to practice new techniques.

-• Think about what works and why, and what does not quite.
-Consider the conclusions made in the following attempts.
+• Think about what works and why and what doesn’t quite work.
+Take your conclusions into account in your next attempts.

-• Try to find yourself a mentor within the company in the person of a leader or corporate coach - they will help organize the work if necessary, or provide solutions to problems that you would have received by spending more time.
+• Try to find yourself a mentor within the company in the person of a manager or corporate coach - they will help systematize your work if necessary or provide solutions to problems that you would have received if you spent more time.

 Background jobs

-There is also a great tool: background tasks.
-For a day or two or three you take on some duty to comply with a specific rule.
-For example, you want to form the image of a self-confident person: walk for two or three days with a high chin and a straight back.
-You get used, so to speak, in the role of a confident person.
-Or you found out that often during negotiations or ordinary communication with friends you start your conversation with the word "No", and this interferes with achieving goals in communication.
-Within two or three days, you start answering any person's question with the word “Yes,” even if you further express the opposite position to your interlocutor.
+There is another great tool: background tasks.
+You take on some obligation to follow a specific rule for a day or two or three.
+For example, you want to create the image of a confident person: walk for two or three days with your chin high and your back straight.
+You get used to the role, so to speak. confident person.
+Or you found out that often during negotiations or ordinary communication with friends you start your conversation with the word “No”, and this prevents you from achieving goals in communication.
+Within two or three days, you begin your answer to any person’s question with the word “Yes,” even if you further express a position opposite to your interlocutor.
 And so on.

-That is, your task is to find something that you want to develop in yourself (or what you want to get rid of), and for several days concentrate exclusively on this.
+That is, your task: find something that you want to develop in yourself (or that you want to get rid of), and for several days concentrate exclusively on it.

-And here's an important point: if you broke the rule, then pay the person an amount (10-50-100 rubles - it doesn't matter).
-If you promised yourself not to say the word “No” all day, then pay 50 rubles to the one who was told “no” for each violation.
-If you promised yourself to walk all day with only a straight back, but broke your promise - 50 rubles.
-They promised themselves to formulate thoughts in a maximum of one or two sentences, and as a result, speak for half an hour - 50 rubles.
-Etc. I unlearned even the most bad habits within 3-4 days of doing a background job.
-It was rather unpleasant for me to lay out wasted money.
-Although it is better to take it as an investment.
+And so important point: if you violated the rule, then pay the person an amount (10-50-100 rubles - it doesn’t matter).
+If you promised yourself not to say the words “No” all day, then for each violation, pay the person to whom you said “no” 50 rubles.
+If you promised yourself to walk all day only with a straight back, but broke your promise - 50 rubles.
+You promised yourself to formulate your thoughts in a maximum of one or two sentences, but as a result, you speak for half an hour - 50 rubles.
+And so on.
+I unlearned even the worst habits within 3-4 days of doing a background task.
+I felt pretty bad about wasting my money.
+Although it is better to think of it as an investment.

 What is important if you decide to work with this tool:

 • Be honest with yourself.
-If you woke up in the morning and made a commitment, be sure to keep it.
-Don't feel sorry for yourself or procrastinate and put it off.
+If you wake up in the morning and make a commitment, be sure to stick to it.
+There is no need to feel sorry for yourself or procrastinate and put it off until later.

-• Take background tasks when you have the time and opportunity to complete them.
+• Take on background tasks when you have the time and ability to complete them.
 If you have very important negotiations scheduled for today, then you can cancel the task for a while, but then resume it again.

-• You can think of a background task yourself.
+• You can come up with a background task yourself.
 How to do it?
-You take the quality that you want to get rid of or that you want to acquire.
-Then you think that you can stop doing (or, on the contrary, start) from the next morning until the moment you go to bed.
-How can you keep this rule, and what will you sacrifice when you break it?
+Take the quality that you want to get rid of or that you want to acquire.
+Next, you think that you can stop doing (or, on the contrary, start) from the next morning until you go to bed.
+How can you follow this rule, and what will you sacrifice when you break it?

-• When you realize that the task has become easy, complicate it.
-For example, if for several days you can start an argument with a person with consent, and then bend your line, then learn to follow your gestures and facial expressions: nod only positively, not negatively.
+• When you realize that a task has become easy, make it more difficult.
+For example, if within a few days you can start an argument with a person with consent, and then stick to your line, then you will then learn to monitor your gestures and facial expressions: nod only positively, not negatively.

-• Find yourself someone who can help you follow the rules you have set in front of you.
-This could be a friend of yours, a good friend, or a colleague.
+• Find yourself a person who will help you follow the rules you set for yourself.
+This could be your friend, good acquaintance or colleague.

-Every day we are faced with different tasks and problems that need to be addressed.
+Every day we are faced with different tasks and problems that need to be solved.
 Every day, month, quarter, year.
-Sometimes we seek help from people who either help us solve a problem with advice and recommendations, or people who help us solve a problem simply by asking in surveys (they know how to do this) and you yourself find solutions.
+Sometimes we take help from people who either help us solve the problem with advice and recommendations, or people who help us solve the problem by simply asking surveys (they know how to do it) and you find the solutions yourself.
 The first are, rather, consultants.
 The second are coaches.
-Surely you came across a situation when you communicated with a person, spoke out about your problems, but while narrating this whole flow of information was structured and you suddenly (maybe with a couple of questions from the interlocutor) found a solution to the problem and as a result a feeling of lightness came: hurray, I came up with and figured out how to solve the problem.
+Surely you have encountered a situation where you were communicating with a person, talking about your problems, and while you were narrating this entire flow of information was structured and you suddenly (maybe with a couple of questions from the interlocutor) found a solution to the problem and as a result a feeling of ease came: hurray, I came up with it and understood how to solve the problem.
 It was so?

-You can be your own coaches.
-Self-coaching skill helps to competently ask yourself questions and solve problems yourself faster and more efficiently.
-This also applies to difficulties in business, and in a career, and in everyday life.
-This also applies to everyday questions and problems that have tormented for years.
-Sometimes 30 minutes of analysis is enough to solve a problem.
-In addition, unlike consulting, where the responsibility for the decision lies with the advisor, in coaching you take responsibility for the decision on yourself.
-Therefore, further, if you cannot solve the problem, then you will get a little angry, because you will not be able to shift the responsibility to others, to me, to the family, to the boss, to a partner or competitor.
+You can be your own coach.
+The skill of self-coaching helps you competently ask yourself questions and solve problems yourself faster and more efficiently.
+This applies to difficulties in business, in career, and in everyday life.
+This also applies to everyday questions and problems that have plagued us for years.
+Sometimes 30 minutes of analysis is enough to solve the problem.
+Moreover, unlike consulting, where responsibility for the decision lies with the advisor, in coaching you take responsibility for the decision upon yourself.
+Therefore, further, if you are unable to solve the problem, you will be a little angry, because shifting responsibility to others, to me, to the family, to the boss, to the partner or competitor will not work.

-And one more very interesting fact: you always already have a solution to any problem.
-If you know and remember this, then you simply have to find this solution in yourself.
+And one more very interesting fact: You always already have the solution to any problem.
+If you know and remember this, then you just have to find this solution within yourself.

 • What is the problem?